Event compatibility tables

 Test page.

-This event might be interesting for monitoring Back/Forward in Ajax interfaces.
+This event is interesting for monitoring Back/Forward in Ajax interfaces.

-When the mouse enters an element, but it doesn’t bubble.
+When the mouse enters an element, but doesn’t bubble.

-MUCH more useful than mouseover.
 Come on, Mozilla.
-Come on, Safari.
-Come on, Opera.
-Come on, Konqueror.
+Come on, Apple.
+Come on, Google.

-(Yes, I know I’m shouting, but I’ve been saying this since 2003 and nobody has ever paid my message the least attention.)
+(Yes, I know I’m shouting, but I’ve been saying this since 2003 and nobody has ever paid my message the least attention ... well, Opera has done something, but it took fucking eight years.)

 Mouseover and mouseout also fire when the user mouses over or out of a child element of the element you registered the events on.
 Mouseenter and mouseleave don’t.
 Thus, they are the true equivalent of CSS :hover.